 This can be detrimental to things like your self-confidence and self-esteem.
-Our physical appearance will always deteriorate due to age but is unaffected by the happiness that forms from the inside-out.
+Our physical appearance will always deteriorate due to age but is unaffected by the happiness that forms from the inside out.
 The most important relationship you can ever have is the one you have with yourself.
 So it's critical to make peace with it.

 Are you having issues with people shaming you because of your physical appearance?
-Then stay away these from small-minded people, because they're toxic and not worth your time.
+Then stay away from these small-minded people, because they're toxic and not worth your time.
 Hang around people who will value you for who you are and who focus on your qualities rather than your "shortcomings".

 Rule 18: Don't over-analyze everything

 You've probably heard of the term "analysis paralysis."
 There's nothing wrong with thinking logically about our work and relationships, for example.
-The key is not to think too much on these things.
+The key is not to think too much about these things.
 In other words, don't think about it over and over and over again.

 Overanalyzing gives a false sense of security: analyzing things makes us seem in control.
 But in the meantime, we haven't actually started doing anything, so what's the point of this security?
 There's nothing wrong with solving problems and thinking about possible options.
-However, when we keep thinking deeper instead of taking action, it causes unnecessary delays and makes us a worrywart.
+However, when we keep thinking deeper instead of taking action, it causes unnecessary delays and makes us anxious.